-We are currently evaluating existing and emerging data on the potential use of Manocept-related agents in the diagnosis and diseasestaging of disorders in which macrophages are involved, such as KS, RA, vulnerable plaque/atherosclerosis, TB and other disease states, to define areas of focus, development pathways and partnering options to capitalize on the Manocept platform.
+We are currently evaluating existing and emerging data on the potential use of Manocept-related agents in the diagnosis and disease-staging of disorders in which macrophages are involved, such as KS, RA, vulnerable plaque/atherosclerosis, TB and other disease states, to define areas of focus, development pathways and partnering options to capitalize on the Manocept platform.
 In the near-term, our more active development efforts with respect to the Manocept platform will likely be limited to such evaluations.
 We will also be evaluating potential funding and other resources required for continued development, regulatory approval and commercialization of any Manocept platform product candidates that we identify for further development, and potential options for advancing development.
 We cannot assure you that further evaluation or development will be successful, that any Manocept platform product candidate will ultimately achieve regulatory approval, or if approved, the extent to which it will achieve market acceptance.

 In March 2015, the Company initiated a reduction in force that included seven staff members and three executives.
 The executives continued as employees during transition periods of varying lengths, depending upon the nature and extent of responsibilities transitioned or wound down.
-During the six-month period ended June 30, 2015, the Company recognized approximately \$1.3 million of net expense as a result of the reduction in force, which includes actual and estimated separation costs as well as the impact of accelerated vesting and the forfeiture of certain equity awards resulting from the separation.
+During the nine-month period ended September 30, 2015, the Company recognized approximately \$1.3 million of net expense as a result of the reduction in force, which includes actual and estimated separation costs as well as the impact of accelerated vesting and the forfeiture of certain equity awards resulting from the separation.
 We anticipate that the initial cost of the reduction in force will be offset with savings on compensation expense in the longer term.

 The Company reiterates its 2015 Lymphoseek product revenue estimate of \$10 million to \$12 million.
 Additionally, margins on Lymphoseek product sales are expected to continue to remain at approximately 80% in the coming quarters.
-The Company also expects that, following completion of partnering or divestiture of NAV4694, cash operating expenses on a quarterly basis will continue to decrease to the point necessary for the Company to achieve its goals of cash flow breakeven from operations.
-This guidance excludes therapeutic-related research and development costs for the Manocept platform which are expected to be funded separately by Macrophage Therapeutics, Inc.
+During 2015, we have continued making limited investment in the NAV4694 clinical trial process based on our expectation that we will be successful in ultimately securing a partnership that will provide us some level of return on this investment.
+The Company also expects that, following completion of partnering or divestiture of NAV4694, cash operating expenses on a quarterly basis will continue to decrease, excluding therapeutic-related research and development costs for the Manocept platform.